Role: Programmer/Technical Artist

 Our third prototype is a collaborative chemistry demo where students can construct simple molecules with atoms.
 This prototype remains a proof-of-concept even in its final iteration, as we limited the demo to only include Hydrogen, Oxygen, and Carbon atoms to keep the project within scope.
 Initially, the atoms pre-spawned within the work space, but this would often become disorganized very quickly and guests would struggle to identify atoms if they had been moved from their labeled spawn locations.
 So to solve this issue, I implemented a spawn menu attached to the user's hand.
 This menu introduced a new unique gesture to our demo and allows for quick reference/access to atoms when needed.

-We will also be presenting this project at the ED Game Expo on January 7-8 2019, at the Kennedy Center for Performing Arts in Washington, DC.
-The Expo is about showcasing education learning games and technologies, and features many game, VR, and AR-related projects.
+Pupil was presented at the ED Games Expo 2019 at the Kennedy Center in Washington, DC.
+The Expo showcases educational learning games and technologies and features many game, VR, and AR-related projects.